 In the Neuralink presentation, the visit to the laboratories showed the press a system connected to guinea pigs and capable of reading information from 1500 electrodes.
 It is 15 times more than current systems: it is already a huge advance.

-Scientists obviously recommend caution.
-The excellent results in mice require further tests in humans to determine the true potential of the technology.
+Obviously scientists recommend caution.
+The excellent results on mice require further testing on humans to determine the true potential of the technology.

-After the creation of the 'place of insertion' a small robot will manage the very thin and flexible connections.
-A bit like a sewing machine, placing them one by one near the neurons and avoiding any blood vessels.
+After creating the 'insertion seat', a small robot will manage the very thin and flexible connections.
+A bit like a sewing machine, positioning them one by one near the neurons and avoiding any blood vessels.

 The ability to capture information from a large number of cells and wirelessly send it to a computer for analysis is an epochal step to improve our brain's knowledge: